Natural Gas Safety

 Appliances Gas Shutoff Valve

 Most natural gas appliances have gas shutoff valves and are meant to shut off the gas to that appliance only.
 In some cases, turning off the gas supply to individual appliances is helpful if the leak is directly coming from a product in your home, or it is being replaced or serviced.
-You should have a gas shutoff valve installed for each appliance.
+A gas shutoff valve should be installed for each appliance.
 To cut off the appliance's gas supply, turn the valve a quarter turn.
-To lean more about taking care of your natural gas appliances, visit our page Appliance Safety and Maintenance.
+To learn more about taking care of your natural gas appliances, visit our Natural Gas Appliance Maintenance webpage.

 Report A Natural Gas Leak

-If you suspect a natural gas leak, take others with you and immediately evacuate the area.
-From a safe location, call the Long Beach Utilities emergency line at 562.570.2140 or call 911.
+If you suspect a natural gas leak, immediately evacuate the area.
+From a safe location, call the Long Beach Utilities emergency line at (562) 570-2140 or call 911.

 DO NOT light a match, candle, or cigarette.